-- A. The number of tenured faculty receiving annual evaluations, - B. The number receiving unsatisfactory evaluations, - C. The number of tenured faculty who have been the subject of a more detailed peer review, - D. The number of faculty who have participated in a remedial program as a result, - E. The results of those programs, - F. And the number of faculty whose tenure have been revoked - RULE 5.90: Promotion and Tenure (for listing of specific topics, See Regents Policy Manual Table of Contents) (See also NMSU Policies website for postings of Procedural Clarifications from the Office of the Provost relating to this policy) [Amendment (FS Proposition 18-06/07 to be effective 08.01.08) passed by the Faculty Senate 05.03.07 and Amendment (FS Proposition 16-07/08 to be effective 08.01.08) passed by the Faculty Senate 03.06.08; ratified by the Board of Regents 07.15.08]
+- A. The number of tenured faculty receiving annual evaluations, - B. The number receiving unsatisfactory evaluations, - C. The number of tenured faculty who have been the subject of a more detailed peer review, - D. The number of faculty who have participated in a remedial program as a result, - E. The results of those programs, - F. And the number of faculty whose tenure have been revoked

+Rules 5.90.1 through 5.90.7 - Promotion and Tenure (for listing of specific topics, See Regents Policy Manual, Chapter 5 Table of Contents) (See also NMSU Policies website for postings of Procedural Clarifications from the Office of the Provost relating to this policy) [Amendment (FS Proposition 18-06/07 to be effective 08.01.08) passed by the Faculty Senate 05.03.07 and Amendment (FS Proposition 16-07/08 to be effective 08.01.08) passed by the Faculty Senate 03.06.08; ratified by the Board of Regents 07.15.08]